longjiang/zerotohero-nuxt/content/culture-insights-through-videos.md

 ### Making Connections

-Ultimately, watching videos from other cultures makes the world feel a bit smaller.
-It bridges the gap between 'us' and 'them', fostering a sense of shared humanity.
+Watching videos from other cultures makes the world feel a bit smaller.
+It ultimately bridges the gap between 'us' and 'them', fostering a sense of shared humanity.
 As we watch stories